How often to aeration

 Landscaping

-The answer to 'how often to aeration' is that most lawns should be aerated once or twice per year.
-Aeration is the process of puncturing small holes in the soil to allow air, water, and nutrients to better reach the grassroots.
-This helps to alleviate soil compaction and promote a healthier, more vibrant lawn.
+The answer to 'how often to aeration' is that most lawns should be aerated once per year, typically in the fall.
+Aeration is the process of punching small holes in the soil to allow air, water, and nutrients to better reach the grass roots.
+This helps alleviate soil compaction and promotes a healthier, thicker lawn.

 Sources